heuristics222/BabylonRecorder/README.md

  * `cdk ls`          list all stacks in the app
  * `cdk deploy`      deploy this stack to your sso AWS account/region
  * `cdk diff`        compare deployed stack with current state

+## Running Local

+* `npm run build` - from `./server` - creates a js asset bundle to be served by the local express server
+* `npx run tsx -- lambdas/screenshot.ts` - creates screenshots of a test scene in the `screenshots/` folder